Saydeezr/ReadMe-generator/README.md

 6. [Questions](#questions)

 ## Installation
+vs code

 ## Usage
+n/a

 ## License
-Apache
+MIT

 ## Contributions
+none

 ## Tests
+n/a

 ## Questions
-My GitHub profile is
+My GitHub profile is saydeezr
-For more information, reach me at
+For more information, reach me at myemail@gmail.com